llpghn/EasyCLI/README.md

 # EasyCLI

-A small Command-Line-Interface like on switches.
+A small CLI that should supposed to be like the interface on network-switches.

+TODO: Catch Key-Up -> Command History
+TODO: Remeber cursor position to delete in the middle of input